punnam14/Packer-Terraform/README.md

   ![Screenshot 2025-03-28 at 1 59 00 PM](https://github.com/user-attachments/assets/e957f43f-179e-424c-ad14-b2a8827aaba6)

-  After a sucessfull playbook run your should see this :
+  After a successful playbook run your should see this :

   ![Screenshot 2025-03-28 at 1 59 25 PM](https://github.com/user-attachments/assets/bc7fbb17-1ba4-44d3-862b-7115130b009b)